Kimyonhae/ClipMate/README.md

 - **Search Functionality**
   Instantly search for clipboard content from the search bar at the top.

+- **Screenshot Capture**
+  Easily take screenshots directly from the app.

+- **Copy On/Off Toggle Mode**
+  Enable, disable unwanted copy Toggle Mode

 - **Preview**
   Click on a saved entry to preview images and text in the right panel.

 - **Supports Various Data Types**
   - Text (including Korean/English)
   - Images & screenshots
   - File and folder paths

 ---

 ## 🖥 System Requirements

-- macOS 13 Ventura or later
+- macOS 14 Sonoma or later
 - Supports both Apple Silicon & Intel Macs

 ---